 I enjoy water: analyzing it, talking to it to affect positive molecular structural behavior, using it to make jello, swimming in it, and further developing my study of covalent and ionic bonding, which definitely supports my theory since 2011 that water should be bottled.
 When I'm not recording my H2O observations in my water log, I focus my concentration and academic pursuits on time travel.
 I have an extensive collection of aluminum foil materials, glue sticks, and industrial grade rubber bands that are being slated for eventual use in a DIY-in-the-garage Time Travel Machine.
 As of this writing, I do not hold any patents for my anticipated DIYITG_TT kit.

-Quantum Mechanics, biochemistry, breasts (particularly female types of the Papa New Guinea region, solid state chemistry, and microwave oven technology.
+Evolutionary biology, biochemistry, neuroscience, solid state chemistry, and microwave oven technology.

 Mini-microwave technology.
 I think more scientific inquiry and focus should be applied to R&D of pocket-size microwave ovens that run on liquid metal batteries.
 (Think easy bake-ovens; only with batteries that run for 365 days before requiring a recharge).